 “Oh, my God!”
 Boyle exclaimed when Paige said hello.
 “Gosh, but it's a thrill for me to at last meet you, because I have been wanting to say hello and to meet you for some time now.
 So at last these lovely people have given me the opportunity to come and say hello to you.”

 Said Paige: “You captured the imagination of the world.”

 Boyle left no question that her struggles have been worth it.
 She has, after all, been dreaming of being exactly where she is now for more than two decades.

 “It’s a long time — 23 years,” she told Vieira.
 “I don’t have to dream anymore, and I’m glad to be given this opportunity to get back into practice.”

 Time and again, Boyle was at a loss for words to describe exactly what her journey has been like.

 “It’s just been unbelievable; it’s indescribable,” Boyle said to Vieira of her meteoric rise.
 “Being plucked from obscurity is a bit like going on a long journey, really; you don’t know what’s going to happen.
 You don’t know how it’s going to end.”

 “Are you having a good time?”
 Vieira asked.

-“I’m having a wonderful time,” Boyle, dressed in a simple purple dress, assured her interviewer.
-“I don't want it to end.
+“I’m having a wonderful time,” Boyle, wearing a simple purple dress, assured her interviewer.
+“I don’t want it to end.
 It’s just incredible.
 It’s indescribable, really.”